LeandroMartinMacato/todo-app-react/README.md

 ## About

-A simple To-Do web application made with React and Tailwind
+A simple To-Do web application made with React and Tailwind from scratch 📃

 ## Features